iterative/dvc.org/static/docs/get-started/example-pipeline.md

     path: data/Posts.xml
 ```

-This file is using the same technique - pointers (md5 hashes) to the cache to
+This file is using the same technique - pointers (md5 hashes) to the
-describe and version control dependencies and outputs.
-Output `Posts.xml` file
+<abbr>cache</abbr> to describe and version control dependencies and outputs.
-is automatically added to the `.gitignore` file and a link is created into a
+Output `Posts.xml` file is automatically added to the `.gitignore` file and a
-cache `.dvc/cache/a3/04afb96060aad90176268345e10355` to save it.
+link is created into a cache `.dvc/cache/a3/04afb96060aad90176268345e10355` to
+save it.

 Two things are worth noticing here.
 First, by analyzing dependencies and outputs
 that DVC-files describe, we can restore the full chain (DAG) of commands we need